-Pilates helps to train the muscles in a holistic way, as previously mentioned, meaning the body is used as a whole but also that each aspect is addressed.
-This includes the fact that muscles are made of both slow and fast twitch fibres.
+Pilates helps to train them in a holistic way, as previously mentioned, meaning the body is used as a whole but also that each aspect is addressed.
+This includes the fact that they are made of both slow and fast twitch fibres.
 Basically this means they are able to perform for long periods under an average workload, and under a greater workload for shorter periods.
-The best example are the large muscles in the legs, which will carry you about all day, but also allow you to sprint or jump for short periods.
-Different muscles have varying percentages of each type of muscle fibre and different averages when it comes to work load.
+The best example are the large ones in the legs, which will carry you about all day, but also allow you to sprint or jump for short periods.
+Different ones have varying percentages of each type of fibre and different averages when it comes to work load.

-As we have previously discussed flexibility of the spine is incredibly important to good posture, the benefits of which would not be possible without, flexibility.
+As we have previously discussed, flexibility of the spine is incredibly important to good posture, the benefits of which would not be possible without, suppleness.
 Spine mobility is necessary to return to and maintain a healthy posture and a healthy spine.
-This flexibility also allows the body to be adaptable, adjustable and malleable making it easier to learn new skills, adapt old skills and adjust to a changing environment, situation or body.
+This suppleness also allows the body to be adaptable, adjustable and malleable making it easier to learn new skills, adapt old skills and adjust to a changing environment, situation or body.

 From a Pilates point of view strength is flexibility and flexibility is strength.
 Strong but immovable muscles are fairly pointless and somewhat ridiculous, just look at the bodybuilder in your gym who’s never stretched a day in his life.
-Muscles that are restricted in movement, or immobile are as bad as weak muscle.
+Those that are restricted in movement, or immobile are as bad as weak ones.
 So what if you can lift 40lbs with one arm through this range of motion, if you can’t lift 10lbs through a slightly different range.
-Being flexible allows for change and strength in those changes mean fewer injuries.
+Being supple allows for change and strength in those changes mean fewer injuries.

 Flexibility, movement and the human body: